giga-sec/gigaSec-Tech-Notes/3. Notes/Components with Known Vulnerabilities.md

 `2017`, was the site created in this year?

 - [ ] Let's first download wpscan to find the version of services used
+- [ ] Let's first determine what wpscan can do

 Question